I Saw It: Plot

 One New Year's Eve, Keiji's mother Kimiyo began hemorrhaging.
 He purchased all the medicine he could, wanting to give her some good memories, and she slowly regained her health.
 Keiji moved to Tokyo to begin his career as a manga artist.
 Keiji's editor got him a job working as the assistant to Daiji Kazumine.
 One and a half years later, his manga titles began serialization in various magazines.
 When he returned to Hiroshima to meet his mother, she had recovered though she was unable to walk freely.
 She collected every issue of the magazines his works appeared in, and Keiji told her to get well so he can show her Tokyo.

 Returning to Tokyo, Keiji met a woman who he fell in love with and married.
 Meeting Keiji's wife, Kimiyo told him that her life was now complete.
 She died while Keiji and his wife were en route to Tokyo.
 When they cremated her body, the radiation remaining in her from the bomb caused her bones to disintegrate, leaving only white dust instead of the usual ashes.
-Traumatized and angered, Keiji decided he would fight the atomic bomb through his manga's.
+Traumatized and angered, Keiji decided he would fight the atomic bomb through his manga.

 Five years after Kimiyo's death, Keiji is standing by a pond and wishing he had been born in a better time.
 Checking the time, he realizes it's close to the deadline for his work for Weekly Shōnen Jump.
 He goes back into the house to get down to work.